 After all, the guy from the pet store doesn’t swing by on the regular to feed that goldfish he sold you, right?
 You could easily transpose that relationship to you and your clients.

 But is that the most ethical way to handle web development?
 There’s an implied trust in this relationship.
-Rather than ghosting once you get paid, it makes more sense to turn to GoDaddy Pro Sites.
+Rather than ghosting once you get paid, it makes more sense to turn to the Hub from GoDaddy Pro Sites.
 This platform makes it easier to handle mundane tasks like running updates for your clients.

 Running updates is a really (really) big deal